Art of Deploying a Static Website(React)

 will contain Hosting assets to be uploaded with firebase deploy.
 If you

-have a build process for your assets, use your build's output directory.
+have a build process for your assets, use your build's output directory.?
+What do you want to use as your public directory? build

 ?
 Configure as a single-page app (rewrite all urls to /index.html)?
 Yes

 If you’ve already built the project, you’ll be asked whether to overwrite or not.
-Answer No.
+Answer No

 ?
 File public/index.html already exists.
 Overwrite?
 No

-With this, firebase init is complete.
+With this, firebase init

 Before proceeding to the next step, build your React project.